andrefsp/pyflot/docs/object-reference.rst

 - data
-    **data** argument can ben user to directly pass the data values to the Series.
+    **data** argument ca be used to directly pass the data values to the Series.

 ::